 - Place a wok or a large skillet over high heat and add enough oil to coat the bottom.
 Without having to wait for the oil to heat up, put about half of the broccoli in and arrange them into 1 layer, turning all the pieces flat-side down.
 Let the broccoli sear until most of the pieces have developed some nice browning, then remove them from the pan.
 Repeat with the other batch and remove them from the pan.

-- In the same wok, turn the heat on to medium and add no more than 1 Tbsp of oil (the broccoli is harbouring some oil from searing already) then add the garlic and the chopped mackerel.
+- In the same wok, turn the heat on to medium and add no more than 1 tablespoon of oil (the broccoli is harbouring some oil from searing already) then add the garlic and the chopped mackerel.
 Saute until the smallest bits of garlic turn golden.6 cloves garlic

 - Once the broccoli is done, toss in the Thai chilies or white pepper, then turn off the heat.
 Serve with jasmine rice.2 Thai chilies, chopped, or some ground white pepper